RickStrahl/SetResolution/README.md

 > **Warning:** Use at your own risk.
 Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
 Use only with supported display modes.
 We check your settings against available modes and only allow those that match a driver display mode, but there may still be some modes that don't work with your monitor.

 ## Installation
-You can install this tool in a couple of ways.
+You can install this tool in a couple of ways (for now).

 ### Download Single-File EXE Binary
 This tool is a small, self-contained Console EXE application.
 For now, you can download the `SetResolution.exe` (or `sr.exe` file directly from here):